Samaritans: Etymology and terminology

 Historically, Samaritans were concentrated in Samaria.
-In Modern Hebrew, the Samaritans are called Shomronim {שומרונים}, which also means "inhabitants of Samaria", literally, "Samaritans".
+In Modern Hebrew, the Samaritans are called Shomronim (שומרונים), which means "inhabitants of Samaria", literally, "Samaritans".
+In modern English, Samaritans refer to themselves as Israelite Samaritans.

-That the meaning of their name signifies Guardians/Keepers/Watchers [of the Law/Torah], rather than being a toponym referring to the inhabitants of the region of Samaria, was remarked on by a number of Christian Church fathers, including Epiphanius of Salamis in the Panarion, Jerome and Eusebius in the Chronicon and Origen in The Commentary on Saint John's Gospel.

-Josephus uses several terms for the Samaritans, which he appears to use interchangeably.
-Among them is reference to Khuthaioi, a designation employed to denote peoples in Media and Persian putatively sent to Samaria to replace the exiled Israelite population.
+That the meaning of their name signifies Guardians/Keepers/Watchers [of the Law/Samaritan Pentateuch], rather than being a toponym referring to the inhabitants of the region of Samaria, was remarked on by a number of Christian Church Fathers, including Epiphanius of Salamis in the Panarion, Jerome and Eusebius in the Chronicon, and Origen in The Commentary on Saint John's Gospel.
+The historian Josephus uses several terms for the Samaritans, which he appears to use interchangeably.
+Among them is a reference to Khuthaioi, a designation employed to denote peoples in Media and Persia putatively sent to Samaria to replace the exiled Israelite population.
 These Khouthaioi were in fact Hellenistic Phoenicians/Sidonians.
 Samareis (Σαμαρεῖς) may refer to inhabitants of the region of Samaria, or of the city of that name, though some texts use it to refer specifically to Samaritans.